← Back to all signals

 Why it matters for CRE

 Economic Strength is critical for long-term CRE investment decisions.
 Areas with strong employment growth and rising wages see sustained demand for both office and retail space.
-Banking activity and SBA lending indicate small business confidence and access to capital.
+Banking activity and small business lending indicate local business confidence and access to capital.

 Signal position in the octagon